SylvanM/RHS-Gators/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 public Servo   rightClawServo;      // servo controlling right side of the claw
 ```

-There are also some basic functions for the control of the robot, able to be called by the ChrisDrive class or the AutoOp class
+There are also some basic functions for the control of the robot, able to be called by the DefaultDrive class or the AutoOp class

 ```java
 void rotateArm(double torque) {